johnmccabe/johnmccabe.github.io/_posts/2013-10-05-swansong-of-a-generation.md

   _edit_last: '3'
 author: John McCabe
 ---
-<p>Talk about going out with a bang.. the PS4/XboxOne have a lot to live up to.. beautiful!</p>
+Talk about going out with a bang.. the PS4/XboxOne have a lot to live up to.. beautiful!

-{% youtube imIkmHCo8Lw %}
+<iframe width="560" height="315" frameborder="0" allowfullscreen src="http://www.youtube.com/embed/imIkmHCo8Lw"></iframe>